What Do You See in Common? Learning Hierarchical Prototypes over Tree-of-Life to Discover Evolutionary Traits: Experimental Setup

-\textbf{Baselines:} We compare \proposed{} to ResNet-50 \cite{he2016deep}, INTR (Interpretable Transformer) \cite{paul2023simple} and HPnet \cite{hase2019interpretable}.
+\textbf{Baselines:} We compare \proposed{} to ResNet-50 \citep{he2016deep}, ConvNeXt-tiny\citep{liu2022convnet}, ProtoPNet \citep{chen2019looks}, INTR (Interpretable Transformer) \citep{paul2023simple}, PIP-Net \citep{nauta2023pip} and HPnet \citep{hase2019interpretable} as classification baselines.
 For HPnet, we used the same hyperparameter settings and training strategy as used by ProtoPNet for the CUB-200-2011 dataset.
-For a fair comparison, we also set the number of prototypes for each child in HPnet to be equal to 10 similar to our implementation.
+To ensure a fair comparison, we set the number of prototypes per child class to 10 for both \proposed{} and HPnet on the Bird, Butterfly, and Fish datasets.
+For the Spider and Lizard datasets, due to the higher diversity of images, we increased the number of prototypes to 20 for both methods.
 We follow the same training strategy as provided by ProtoPNet for the CUB-200-2011 dataset.